AdriaBaro/adriabaro.github.io/projects/spanner/text.md

 ### DESCRIPTION

 The project was part of the course *Continuum Mechanics* in which the fundamentals of materials' elasticity and resistance were studied and applied.
-The project included material selection, finite element methods (FEM), design optimization and prototyping.
+Even thogh finite element methods (FEM) was the core of the project, it also included material selection, design optimization and prototyping.

 ### OBJECTIVES